 This content is brought to you by IBM

-This is the second post in a series of three exploring the women’s game evolution at the US Open, using analytics from IBM.
+This is the first post in a series of three exploring the women’s game evolution at the US Open, using analytics from IBM.
 To learn more about how IBM is using analytics at the US Open, visit here.
-Read the first post about Billie Jean King and how she championed women’s equality in tennis here.